George and Ashley Abraham: Early life

 They were the two eldest of four sons of George Perry Abraham (1844–1923), a photographer, postcard publisher, and mountaineer, and his wife Mary Dixon.
 Their brother Sidney was a bank manager in Keswick, and brother John Abraham became acting Governor of Tanganyika.

+George married Winifred Ellen Davies; their daughter was the diarist Enid J. Wilson.
+Winifred "ghosted George Abraham's numerous books on the basis of her husband's rough notes".

 Rock climbing

 One of their many first ascents in the Lakes was the 74 m "Keswick Brothers' Climb" on Scafell crag on 12 July 1897, now considered "Very Difficult" in the British grading system.
 Another memorable first ascent was of "Crowberry Ridge Direct" (graded "Severe") on the Scottish Munro Buachaille Etive Mor in 1900.

 After their co-operation with Jones in his very successful Rock Climbing in the English Lake District (1897), they produced companion volumes, Rock Climbing in North Wales (George, in 1906) and Rock Climbing in Skye (Ashley, in 1907).
 These attempted to emulate Jones' exuberant style, and were of course illustrated with their own photographs.

 Throughout their career the brothers' camera of choice was the Underwood Instanto, which recorded images on 8.5 x 6.5 inch photographic plates.
 Many of their climbing photographs, (including the classic portrait of Owen Glynne Jones), were reproduced in Alan Hankinson's Camera on the Crags.
 A large selection is also in the possession of the FRCC (The Fell and Rock Climbing Club of the English Lake District), of which the brothers were founding members and Ashley its first president.
+The FRCC was founded at the Wasdale Head Inn, which displays a large number of Abraham photographs, including in its Abrahams' Restaurant.
+Two current books of Abraham photographs, Capturing the Mountains and From Pillar Rock to the Matterhorn (both compiled and edited by Sue Steinberg, grandaughter of Ashley Abraham) are available there and elsewhere.

 The Abrahams' photographic shop in Keswick, built in 1887, was taken over in due course by local mountaineer George Fisher; the modern shop still contains many memorabilia, including photographs, from the Abrahams' era.